captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 Sure.
 ---
+template: music
 ---
+template: noise
+birds singing
+---
 ## CHERYL:
 Oh Christ on a cross Petey
 ---
-how long were you freaking standing there.
+how long were you freaking standing there?
 ---
 ## PETER:
 I was just.